 That there is perception or awareness at some level, that there is a given, is indicative of existence, of being.
 It is something.
-There need not be any thought or idea about the experience, just the experience itself, an object with no sense of subject or self-awareness, no sense of separation between perceived and perceiver.
-On the other hand, the perception could lead one infer that there is an act of perceiving and a self that perceives, that there is some difference between the two.
-Perhaps this occurs at some primitive level without any idea about self, as such, just an awareness of the separation between that which is apprehended and that which apprehends it.
+There need not be any thought or idea about the experience, a meta-thought, just the experience itself, an object with no sense of subject or self-awareness, no sense of separation between perceived and perceiver.
+On the other hand, the perception could lead one infer that there is an act of perceiving and a self that perceives and is aware of having perceived, that there is some difference between the two.
+Perhaps this occurs at some primitive level without any idea about a self, as such, just an awareness of the separation between that which is apprehended and that which apprehends it.

 David Hume showed us that we cannot find the connection between then and now, cause and effect, one event and another, and that we are always reduced only to knowing correlation rather than causality.
-We are forced to assume a uniformity of nature that we are unable to demonstrate.
-Immanuel Kant showed that we cannot step outside of ourselves to know reality as it might exist in and of itself, for our awareness of the external world is our own representation, not something external to us, and that what we imagine it to be is inferred and filtered through our senses and the categories of our understanding.
+We also assume that there is a uniformity in nature that we are unable to demonstrate, which is to say, that things will behave similarly everywhere, that physical laws apply everywhere in the same way.
+Immanuel Kant showed that we cannot step outside of ourselves to know reality as it might exist in and of itself, for our awareness of the external world is but our own representation within our minds, not something external to us, and that what we imagine it to be is only inferred and filtered through our senses and the categories of our understanding.
 The noumenal world, the world as it exists in itself, is forever beyond our reach.

 Of course, modern philosophers rejected the extreme view of the universe as mind perceiving itself.
 They embraced the common sense view that the table is there in space and time, and that it does not depend for its existence on our having perceived it.
 It remains after we have closed our eyes and when we leave the room.
 My body and mind seem to follow one another around, and when I have a particular urge or thought, my body behaves in a particular way.
 When I will my arm to go up, it does.
 Further, there are other minds and bodies, other persons, and they can do similar things.
 And, though reality and the way it appears to me might not have a direct correspondence, there is a relationship between them, and what I apprehend through perception is roughly what is real.
 The way the tree appears to me is roughly the way the tree really is.

-But my awareness, my sensation, feeling, or thought is not itself a material thing, something that I can locate in a microscope, on a MRI, or on a graphic representation from some electronic gizmo.
+But my awareness, my sensation, feeling, or thought is not itself a material thing, something that I can locate in a microscope, on an MRI, or on a graphic representation from some electronic gizmo.
 I might get a synaptic burst here, an indication of neural activity there, or a wiggle on my register, but such phenomena are not the same as my awareness.
 Seeing my synapses and neurons behave in a particular way is not tantamount to seeing my thought.
-Mind is not brain tissue.
+The mind is not mere brain tissue, any more than a computer chip is a software program.
 Indeed, my awareness might be precipitated by such organic processes, but the thought is not the organic process, itself.
-And it is not a program.
+And it is also not a program, which is itself an algorithm, not the content of what it orders.
 If there is a program, an arrangement, a design (whether from natural selection or Providence), it is not the same thing as what I am thinking.

 Sentience is having the power of sensation.
 Awareness at its most primitive level need not entail a sense of self.
 The most primitive creatures that have a capacity for sensing might simply exist moment to moment with no sense of having had prior ones or of there being the possibility of others.
 The inference of a continuous being that is in some sense substantially the same from one moment to the next, with a past prior to the present continuing into the future, and with some sense of separation of that which perceives from that which is perceived, is what it means to be aware of oneself, an awareness that presumably allows creatures with various capacities to "plan" for something that will occur later, perhaps most importantly to avoid pain and to pursue pleasure (the latter is a much more complicated matter than pain).
 This, in turn, leads to a more advanced stage of self-awareness, which is being aware of our awareness.